How I made my own photo softbox for less than $10

 I read a great (as always) post on Strobist about building your own softbox for less than 10 bucks, and I was instantly intrigued.
 A softbox is used for taking those nice product photos you see on Crutchfield's website and in catalogs.
 But the word that got my wheels turning was "Ebay."

-Anyone who's bought or sold anything on Ebay will tell you that good photographs make a huge difference when making a decision to buy.
-A big part of the online auction process involves trust — and it's easy to trust big, clear photographs of what you're selling.
+Anyone who's bought or sold anything on sites like Ebay or Etsy will tell you that good photographs make a huge difference when making a decision to buy.
+A big part of the online auction or peer selling process involves trust — and it's easy to trust big, clear photographs of what you're selling.

 It looked so easy to do, so I started looking at what I had on hand.
 Here's what I found: